aptos-labs/aptos-core/developer-docs-site/docs/guides/basics-life-of-txn.md

 * Alice is sending 10 Aptos Coins to Bob.
 * The current [sequence number](/reference/glossary#sequence-number) of Alice's account is 5 (which indicates that 5 transactions have already been sent from Alice's account).
 * There are a total of 100 validator nodes &mdash; V<sub>1</sub> to V<sub>100</sub> on the network.
-* An Aptos client submits Alice's transaction to a REST service on an Aptos FullNode.
-The FullNode forwards this transaction to a validator FullNode which in turn forwards it to validator V<sub>1</sub>.
+* An Aptos client submits Alice's transaction to a REST service on an Aptos Fullnode.
+The fullnode forwards this transaction to a validator fullnode which in turn forwards it to validator V<sub>1</sub>.
 * Validator V<sub>1</sub> is a proposer/leader for the current round.

 # Client submits a transaction